-2023 Evidence of Coverage for UnitedHealthcare[®] Group Medicare Advantage (HMO) Chapter 1: Getting started as a member
+2024 Evidence of Coverage for UnitedHealthcare Group Medicare Advantage HMO offered by the ASRS

-- □ No-fault insurance (including automobile insurance) - □ Liability (including automobile insurance) - □ Black lung benefits - □ Workers' Compensation
+Chapter 1: Getting started as a member

-Medicaid and TRICARE never pay first for Medicare-covered services.
+□If you have Medicare because of ESRD, your group health plan will pay first for the first 30 months after you become eligible for Medicare.
+These types of coverage usually pay first for services related to each type: □No-fault insurance (including automobile insurance) □Liability (including automobile insurance) □Black lung benefits □Workers' Compensation Medicaid and TRICARE never pay first for Medicare-covered services.
 They only pay after Medicare, employer group health plans, and/or Medigap have paid.